SRUSHTI-NEMADE/EDA_AIRBNB_ANALYSIS/README.md

 It consists of both categorical and numerical dataset.
 Number of Observations = 48895

 Number of Attributes = 16

-This dataset is useful for analyzing the trends and patterns in the Airbnb market in NewYork.Dataset contains infromation about Airbnb bookings in Newyork city in 2019.
+This dataset is useful for analyzing the trends and patterns in the Airbnb market in NewYork.
+Dataset contains infromation about Airbnb bookings in Newyork city in 2019.